 Agility is a competitive sport for dogs.
 It is an obstacle course made up of jumps, tunnels, and walkways.
-Dogs and handlers work as teams, with the handler helping the dog to navigate the obstacles in the correct order.
+Dogs and handlers work as teams, with the handler helping the dog navigate the obstacles in the correct order.

 Dogs usually start competing in agility between the ages of 1 and 2.
 Puppies and young dogs may injure themselves by jumping hurdles.
 Talk to your veterinarian to figure out when your dog will be ready to attempt the jumps.

 If your dog absolutely refuses to get on, try training these obstacles in reverse.
-Pick up your dog and place him at the end of the obstacle.
+Pick up your dog and place it at the end of the obstacle.
 Usually, dogs will take the step or two it takes to get off.
-Once comfortable with this, you can move your dog a little further up so he has to take a few more steps to get off.
+Once comfortable with this, you can move your dog a little further up so it has to take a few more steps to get off.

-Teach the jump by keeping your dog on the leash so he cannot go around a hurdle.
+Teach the jump by keeping your dog on the leash so it cannot go around a hurdle.
 Give a command specific to each jump, such as "big jump."
 Approach the jump briskly, and in most cases, your dog will hop over the hurdle.
-Give him lots of treats and praise.
+Give lots of treats and praise.
 As your dog gains confidence, you can gradually raise the height of the jumps.

 Once your dog has learned the basics, it's time to begin teaching agility specifics.

 Tunnels are usually an easy obstacle to teach.
 Start off with a short tunnel that allows your dog to see through to the other side.
 Have someone at the opposite end ready with some treats or a favorite toy.
-Lead your dog to the tunnel, give the command "tunnel," and have your helper begin calling him and offering treats.
+Lead your dog to the tunnel, give the command "tunnel," and have your helper begin calling it and offering treats.

 To start, stagger the poles so they are at least shoulder-width apart for your dog.
-Put him on leash and lead him through the middle channel between the poles.
+Put on a leash and lead the dog through the middle channel between the poles.
 After you have done this a number of times, gradually move the poles closer to the center.
-This forces your dog to bend his body a bit to work his way through the middle channel.
+This forces your dog to bend its body a bit to work its way through the middle channel.

-The Pause Table
+Stay on the Pause Table

-The pause table is a table that your dog must jump up on to perform either a "sit-stay" or a "down-stay" The table is usually no higher than your couch, so it is not hard to encourage your dog to jump up on it.
+The pause table is a table that your dog must jump up on to perform either a "sit-stay" or a "down-stay."
+The table is usually no higher than your couch, so it is not hard to encourage your dog to jump up on it.
 Patting the surface and using some treats to lure your dog is usually all that is needed.